 Street Play was successfully introduced to neighbourhoods all across Glasgow last year and now we are aiming to make it bigger and better.
-This year Street Play will be available on four weekends over the course of the summer:-
+This year Street Play will be available on the following weekend:-

 My experience from last year is that Street Play is an opportunity for communities to come together and enjoy themselves, knowing that local children will be safe to play in a traffic-free street.